-Traditional PM methodologies like waterfall are more cumbersome than Agile because larger teams are required to meet, collaborate, and make decisions in ways that impeded progress.
-Agile PM not only improves efficiency, but can also increase quality standards, and maximize resources.
+Traditional project management methodologies like Waterfall are more cumbersome than Agile because larger teams are required to meet, collaborate and make decisions in ways that impede progress.
+Agile not only improves efficiency, but can also increase quality standards and maximize resources.

-Traditional PM approaches also make it more difficult to isolate problems or deficiencies quickly without the use of a significant amount of resources.
+Traditional project management approaches also make it more difficult to isolate problems or deficiencies quickly without the use of a significant amount of resources.
 Because stakeholder needs can change throughout a project, Agile provides a mechanism to adjust quickly in relation to those needs.
-As these issues arise, or needs change, Agile allows small focused teams to make specific changes more rapidly at various stages of a project.
-Agile also generally offers a way to improve the attention to quality and decrease the chances of error, rework, and stakeholder disappointment.

-Agile PM enables tasks to be broken into smaller increments and shorter time frames (usually one week to four weeks) so that smaller cross-functional teams are able to better focus on all functions, from planning, through the testing stage.
-As testing can be addressed within these smaller increments or sprints, it’s easier and faster to isolate and address concerns, bugs, or defects, before moving on to the next phase.
+Agile enables tasks to be broken into smaller increments and shorter time frames (usually one week to four weeks) so that smaller cross-functional teams are able to better focus on all functions, from planning to the testing stage.
+As testing can be addressed within these smaller increments or sprints, it’s easier and faster to isolate and address concerns, bugs or defects, before moving on to the next phase.

 - The softer side of Agile: Leading collaborative teams to success (TechRepublic)